IBM/dstc-noesis/README.md

 This challenge provides a partial conversation, and requires participants to select the correct next utterances from a set of candidates.
 Unlike previous similar challenges, this task tries to push towards real world problems by introducing:

-- A larges number of candidates
+- A large number of candidates
 - Cases where no candidate is correct
 - External data